 Philip Morris has developed an alternative cigarette called Accord(R) in which the tobacco is heated rather than burned.
 R.J.
 Reynolds has developed an alternative cigarette called Eclipse(R) in which the tobacco is primarily heated, with only a small amount of tobacco burned.
 Philip Morris and R.J.
 Reynolds have indicated that these products may deliver fewer smoke components as compared to conventional cigarettes.
 Vector Tobacco, Ltd., parent company of Liggett Group, has developed an alternative cigarette called Omni(R), which it claims has lower levels of a number of toxic and cancer-causing compounds.
-Brown & Williamson has developed an alternative cigarette called Advance(R), which is designed to reduce levels of a broad range of carcinogens and other toxins in smoke.
-Lorillard has not developed an alternative cigarette similar to Accord(R), Eclipse(R), Omni(R) or Advance(R).
-Should Accord(R), Eclipse(R), Omni(R) or Advance(R) sain a significant share of the U.S. cigarette market, Eclipse(R), Eclipse(R)
+Brown & Williamson has developed an alternative cigarette called Advance(R), which is designed to reduce levels of a broad range of carcinogens and other toxins in Accord(R), Eclipse(R), Eclipse(R),